-As Pollin, the owner of the club decided that the former club’s name Bullets wasn’t suitable to the criminal capital of Washington, in 1997 it was renamed into the Washington Wizards.
-The team’s first year as the Washington Wizards brought about an overhaul to the logo.
+As Pollin, the owner of the club decided that the former club’s name Bullets wasn’t suitable to the criminal capital of Washington, in 1997, it was renamed into the Washington Wizards and the team’s first year as the Washington Wizards brought about an overhaul to the logo.
 An iconic bearded wizard with a “W” for his torso was wearing blue clothes and a blue hat.
 He was spinning a golden basketball on his finger while lighting a golden star with the other hand.
 He stood on a basketball crescent moon.
 The blue-scripted “Wizards” lived beneath the logo.

 2007 – 2011

 The 2007 logo was almost identical to the previous one.
 The given logo just served minor updates to the color details.
 The white-bearded Wizard in the blue hat still held a golden basketball.

 2011 – 2015

 In 2011, the color scheme was redone again on purpose to match the color of the American flag completely.
 Now the Washington Wizards logo has become blue and red.
 The team also changed the second alternative logo, where a figure resembled a ball, painted in blue and red colors.
 Also, there was a silver star.

 In 2015, the leadership introduced the new version of the team logo to fans, made based on the Washington Wizards alternative emblem (2011-2014).
 It was a basketball ball, stylized in such a way that one of the seams turned into a famous granite obelisk resembling The Washington Monument.

 At the same time, the branded Washington stripes appeared on the logo.
 Three stars were reflecting Maryland, Virginia, and the District of Columbia.